Trousseau-io/docs.trousseau.io/docs/trousseau/setup-hashicorp-vault.md

 Development mode should NOT be used in production installations!
 ```

-Export the environment variables to access the Vault service via API or CLI
+Export the environment variables to access the Vault service via API or CLI:
 ```bash
 export VAULT_NAMESPACE=admin
 export VAULT_TOKEN="trousseau-demo"
 ```

-Verify access to Vault instance
+Verify access to Vault instance:
 ```bash
 vault status
 ```